 Requests must include:

-A transcript of university courses completed to date—a photocopy
+A transcript of university courses complete to date—a photocopy is fine.

 Your email address and contact information.